danielefriolo/ledgerMPC/README.md

 ## Description

-LedgerMPC provides a generic mechanism for parties in a two-party of multi-party computation to use a ledger as a communications channel instead of point-to-point connections.
+LedgerMPC provides a generic mechanism for parties in a two-party or multi-party computation to use a ledger as a communications channel instead of point-to-point connections.
 This can be useful for providing an audit trace of the protocol execution and to enable multi-party computations among parties who are not guaranteed to be on-line simultaneously.
 It is also beneficial in terms of privacy since players do not need to establish direct communication channels among them.

 LedgerMPC is logically divided in two following two main components.